Join the Team at Zach

 KNOWLEDGE, SKILLS, AND ABILITIES:

-- Basic HTML and CMS skills
+- Basic math and money handling

 PHYSICAL DEMANDS AND WORK ENVIRONMENT:

-- Must have reliable transportation and the ability to work with a flexible schedule, including nights, weekends, and holidays as scheduled
+- Must have reliable transportation and the ability to work with a flexible schedule, including nights, weekends and holidays as scheduled

 - The noise level in this work environment is typically moderate and can be high